 The Immune Tolerance Network is a clinical research consortium dedicated to the development of immune tolerance therapies for transplantation, autoimmune diseases, and asthma and allergy.
 The ITN currently supports over 20 clinical trials, each with integrated investigations of the clinical mechanisms of tolerance.
-The ITN consortium is led by several institutions, including University of California, San Francisco; Benaroya Research Institute at Virginia Mason, Seattle; Beth Israel Deaconess Medical Center, Boston; and Duke University, Durham, and is sponsored by the National Institute of Allergy and Infectious Diseases, with support from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and the Juvenile Diabetes Research Foundation.
+The ITN is headquartered at the University of California, San Francisco, and is sponsored by the National Institute of Allergy and Infectious Diseases, with support from the Juvenile Diabetes Research Foundation.